algolia/algolia-launch-extension/README.md

 # Algolia Launch Extension

-The Algolia Launch Extension wraps the Algolia Search Insights to send user interaction events to Algolia to enable AI feature.
+The Algolia Launch Extension wraps the Algolia Insights to send user interaction events to Algolia to enable AI feature.

 **NOTE**